January 12, 2021 update:

-Generating $44.37 per room isn’t great but its a start.
-Much like hotel room occupancy, there should be an increase in hotel room rates when the LVCVA releases more recent data.
+Generating $44.37 per room isn’t great, but it’s a start.
+Much like hotel room occupancy, an increase in hotel room rates should be seen when the LVCVA releases more recent data.

 Las Vegas casinos are still reopening

 Most, but not all, Las Vegas casinos reopened in June.
 Park MGM, Planet Hollywood and Tropicana all recently reopened.
-The Planet Hollywood casino will operate 24/7 but the hotel will only take weekend reservations from Thursday to Sunday.
-The property is opening restaurants slowly coming online.
+The Planet Hollywood casino will operate 24/7, but the hotel will only take weekend reservations from Thursday to Sunday.
+The property is slowly reopening restaurants.
 For now, guests might not find their favorite eatery ready when they visit.

-Caesars reopened The Linq hotel for weekends to accommodate for the high traffic driving to Las Vegas for those days.
+Caesars reopened The Linq hotel for weekends to accommodate the high traffic from people driving to Las Vegas for those days.
 The Cromwell is the only Caesars property on the Vegas Strip that hasn’t reopened yet.
 Layoffs have hit the Las Vegas casino industry particularly hard.

 Most Las Vegas buffets remain closed